About Us

 1980

-MFT has 30 locals representing approximately 16,000 members
+Entering the 1980s, MFT is made up of 30 locals representing approximately 16,000 members

 1981

-MERC affirms bargaining rights for graduate student teachers and staff (GEO finally able to bargain a new contract with UM)
+In the culmination of a multi-year legal fight, the Michigan Employment Relations Commission (MERC) affirms bargaining rights for graduate student teachers and staff allowing GEO 3550 to finally bargain a new contract with U of M

 1986